diegojromerolopez/gelidum/README.md

 ```

 ### On_freeze parameter of freeze function
-The parameter on_freeze of the function freeze must be a string or a function.
+The parameter on_freeze of the function freeze must be a string or a callable.
 This parameter informs of what to do with the object that will be frozen.
 Should it be the same input object frozen or a copy of it?